IAmMaulik/IP_Finder/README.md

 ## Point to note
-- Gor Hostname, I have used socket's gethotsname() function
+- Gor Hostname, I have used socket's gethostname() function
 - For Local IP, I have used socket's gethostbyname() function
 - For Public IP.
 I have used the requests module to get respose from the api of ipify.org